crate/crate/blackbox/docs/general/dql/selects.rst

 ..
 CAUTION::

     Queries with a like/ilike clause can be quite slow.
-Especially if the like clause starts with a wildcard character.
+Especially if the clause starts with a wildcard character.
 Because in that case CrateDB has to iterate over all rows and can't utilize the index.
 For better performance consider using a fulltext index.

 .. _sql_dql_not: